m0mosenpai/automata/README.md

 # automata
-Collection of Automation Scripts for Linux/Windows
+A Personal Collection of Automation Scripts for Linux/Windows

 ## Anime
 ### media_detect.py